Threshold-Coloring and Unit-Cube Contact Representation of Graphs

 Another related graph coloring problem is the \emph{distance constrained graph labeling}.
 Here the goal is to find $L(p_1,\dots, p_k)$-labeling of the vertices of a graph so that for every pair of vertices at distance at most $i\le k$ we have that the difference of their labels is at least $p_i$.
 The most studied variant is $L(2,1)$-labeling~\cite{Griggs92,Fiala05}.
 In~\cite{Griggs92} it was shown that minimizing the number of labels in $L(2,1)$-labeling is NP-complete, even for graphs with diameter 2.
 Further, it shown that it is also NP-complete to determine whether a labeling exists with at most $k$ labels for every fixed integer $k\ge 4$~\cite{Fiala01}.

 A threshold-coloring of a planar graph can be used to find a contact representation of the graph with cuboids (axis aligned boxes) in 3D.
 Thomassen~\cite{Thomassen86} shows that any planar graph has a proper contact representation by cuboids in 3D.
+In a \textit{contact representation} of a graph, the vertices are represented by cuboids (or other polygonal shapes) and the edges are realized by a common boundary of the two corresponding cuboids.
+A contact representation is \textit{proper} if for each edge the corresponding common boundary has non-zero area.
+Felsner and Francis~\cite{Felsner11} prove that any planar graph has a (non-proper) contact representation by cubes.

-Felsner and Francis~\cite{Felsner11} prove that any planar graph has a (non-proper) contact representation by cubes, where a valid contact between cubes that represent adjacent vertices may have zero area.
-Bremner~{\em et~al.}~\cite{Bremner12} proved that the same result does not hold when using only unit cubes.
+Bremner~{\em et~al.}~\cite{Bremner12} proves that the same result does not hold when using only unit cubes.
 Our results on threshold-coloring of planar graphs translates to results on classes of planar graphs that can be represented by contact of unit cubes.